 Keeping a child’s personal health record

-You are encouraged to organize and keep a personal record of the child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
+That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the treatment of PPB your child received and develop a survivorship care plan when treatment is completed.

-Some children continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
+Some children continue to see their oncologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type and stage of PPB, side effects, health insurance rules, and your family’s personal preferences.
-Talk with the health care team about your child’s ongoing medical care and any concerns you have about his or her future health.
+Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.

-If a doctor who was not directly involved in your child’s medical care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her, and with all future health care providers.
-Details about the specific treatment given for PPB are very valuable to the health care professionals who will care for your child throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s medical care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific treatment given for PPB are very valuable to the health care professionals who will care for your child throughout their lifetime.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a PPB diagnosis.
 Use the menu to choose a different section to read in this guide.